iwalanicampbell/iwalanicampbell.github.io/essays/software.md

 ---
 layout: essay
 type: essay
-title: "Hey Siri what does a software engineer do?"
+title: What does a software engineer do to make so much money?
 # All dates must be YYYY-MM-DD format!
 date: 2023-02-01
 published: true